ang-st/avax-keygen/README.md

 - Node v12.14.1

 ## Installation
-1. Clone the repo `git clone https://github.com/ava-labs/ava-keygen.git`
+1. Clone the repo `git clone https://github.com/ava-labs/avax-keygen.git`
-2. Go to the root of the project `cd ava-keygen`
+2. Go to the root of the project `cd avax-keygen`
 3. Install dependencies `yarn install`

 ## To run locally and hot-releod furing development